Announcing Auditions for…

 Callbacks will be held the following day, Tuesday, July 10th from 6:00-9:00pm, and will consist of cold reading and singing from the script.

 There is a production fee for youth actors.
 All adult roles (18+) are paid.

 Auditions and callbacks will be held at LSU’s Music and Dramatic Arts Building in Room 135.

-Please bring sheet music to your audition – an accompanist will be provided.
+For auditions, actors are asked to prepare no longer than 32 bars of a Broadway-style song.
+Please bring sheet music with you to your audition, an accompanist will be provided.